 What does the gig economy focus on?
 The gig itself.
 The fact that a gig can be done by pretty much anyone, at anytime, ideally at the lowest price possible.
 It’s an equation in which the worker is simply not that important anymore.
 In a not-so-pleasant return to the past, it creates a new world of ‘piece workers’ who try to cobble together enough gigs to make a decent living – all the time knowing that they can be replaced at any time, for any reason.
 It also – and this is not surprising – exerts downward pressure on compensation.
 No matter if you are a highly skilled programmer or a college dropout with a car, once you start competing on a gig platform for work, you are also competing to do that work at the lowest possible price.

-So there is definitely tension between the gig economy and the mainstream HR world.
+So there is definitely tension between the gig economy and the mainstream HR world – and gigs and retention.
 How will this tension be resolved?

 Hey, don’t ask me!
 I just raised the question.
 The answer is up to you.[Want to get Job Board Doctor posts via email?
 Subscribe here.]